Pennsylvania Nurse Aide Registry

 The Pennsylvania Department of Health is responsible for the training and credentialing of nurse aides in Pennsylvania.
 The Nurse Aide Registry has been contracted to Pearson VUE.
-Initial CNA certification entails the completion of a state-approved training program and passing the CNA test, i.e., the National Nurse Aide Assessment Program (NNAAP) examination.
-The state of Pennsylvania requires that nurse aide training programs are at least 80 hours long, including 37.5 hours of clinical training under supervision.
+Initial CNA certification entails the completion of a state-approved CNA program and passing the CNA test, i.e., the National Nurse Aide Assessment Program (NNAAP) examination.
+The state of Pennsylvania requires that nurse aide programs are at least 80 hours long, including 37.5 hours of clinical learning under supervision.

 Becoming a CNA by Testing in Pennsylvania

 In order to become a certified nurse aide in the state of Pennsylvania by testing, individuals must be eligible for testing.
 The following individuals are eligible for testing in the state of Pennsylvania:

 - Graduates of state approved CNA programs within the last 24 months